AliFarghadan/RSVD-Delta-t/Tutorial/Ginzburg-Landau/README.md

 # Estimates the transient error using our strategy if true (boolean)
 TransRemovalEst:  false

-# Divergence value, the transient simulaton will stop when reached it (real)
+# Divergence value, the transient simulation will stop when reached (real)
 TransDivVal:      1e3

-# Convergence value, the transient simulaton will stop when reached it (real)
+# Convergence value, the transient simulation will stop when reached (real)
 TransConVal:      1e-6
 ```